 While the ENSO cycle is generally a high-frequency event (taking on the order of three to seven years to complete a cycle), lower frequency variability has been associated with what is now commonly referred to as the Pacific (inter)Decadal Oscillation, or PDO (Mantua et al. 1997).
 The PDO is the leading principal component of North Pacific sea surface temperatures (above 20° N. lat.), and superficially resembles ENSO over a decadal time scale.
 During positive regimes, coastal sea surface temperatures in both the Gulf of Alaska and the California Current tend to be higher, while those in the North Pacific Gyre tend to be lower; the converse is true in negative regimes.
 The effects of the PDO have been associated with low frequency variability in over 100 physical and biological time series throughout the Northeast Pacific, including time series of recruitment and abundance for commercially important coastal pelagics, groundfish, and invertebrates (Mantua and Hare 2002).
 An additional decadal scale driver of marine conditions within the CCE is the North Pacific Gyre Oscillation (NPGO) (Di Lorenzo et al. 2008).
 The NPGO is related to the sea surface height of the North Pacific Gyre and is driven by regional and basin scale variations in wind driven upwelling and horizontal advection.
-The NPGO has been found to be highly correlated with salinity, nitrate and chlorophyll-a variability.
+The NPGO has been found to be highly positively correlated with salinity, nitrate and chlorophyll-a and negatively correlated with oxygen variability.
 Occurring in less predictable cycles, marine heatwaves (MHWs) have emerged as a concern for resource managers.
-MHWs occur when ocean temperatures are much warmer than usual for an extended period of time (defined by NOAAs SWFSC as sea surface temperatures >1.29 standard deviations the norm).
+MHWs occur when ocean temperatures are much warmer than usual for an extended period of time (defined by NOAAs SWFSC as sea surface temperatures >1.29 standard deviations the norm), and the frequency of these conditions has increased in recent decades (Jacox et al. 2020).